Research Ethics and Integrity

 - Providing support and advice to researchers and others on matters relating to research integrity

-- Chair – Prof Nigel Berkeley, Associate Dean of Research for Faculty of Buisness and Law
+- Chair – Prof Nigel Berkeley, Institute Director and Academic Lead for Research Ethics and Integrity

-For queries about the university's research ethics, please email email@example.com.
+For queries about the university's standards, please email email@example.com.